 A baby under three years of age has a more sensitive scalp that is vulnerable to damage.
-During this time, they are at a pivotal point for their hair growth.
+They are at a pivotal point for their hair growth during this time.

 You don't want to put too much tension on their hair at such a young age, or it could damage their scalp and hair follicles.
 This may completely ruin their ability to grow hair in certain spots of their head altogether.
 Besides that, trying to braid your baby's head will probably be very uncomfortable for them.